RedPitaya/Documentation/appsFeatures/command_line_tools/utils/acquire_util.rst

             --help          -h    Print this message.
             --hex           -x    Print value in hex.
             --volt          -o    Print value in volt.
+            --avg                 Outputs the average value for the values in the buffer.
             --calib         -c    Disable calibration parameters
             --hk            -k    Reset houskeeping (Reset state for GPIO).
 Default: disabled --axi           -a    Enable AXI interface.
 Also enable housekeeping reset.
 Default: disabled